ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-mini-filter/index.md

 ## Custom Searches

-Sometimes it is necessary to provide custom handling for Mini Filter searches, for example to substitute accented characters or to perform case-sensitive searches.
+Sometimes it is necessary to provide custom handling for Mini Filter searches, for example to substitute accented characters.

 As with the [Text Filter](../filter-text/#text-formatter) it is possible to supply a Text Formatter to the Set Filter which formats the text before applying the Mini Filter compare logic.
 The snippet below shows how this can be configured:

 <snippet>
 const gridOptions = {